 6.1.3 co-operate and assist Us in the performance of the Services and provide facilities for remote testing and diagnostic purposes;

-6.1.6 notify Us promptly by notice in writing if the Software is not operating correctly or of any other problem with the Software or problems with the availability of the Hosting Services;
+6.1.6 notify Us promptly by notice in writing if the Software is not operating correctly or of any other problem with the Software.

-6.1.7 (where applicable) provide Our staff with access to the Licenced Materials, the Equipment and the Location during the Standard Support Hours and Service Hours and at such other times as We may request on reasonable prior written notice or as may otherwise be expressly agreed with Us.
+6.1.7 (where applicable) provide Our staff with access to the Licensed Materials, the Equipment and the Location, including access remotely at all times where not on-premises, during the Standard Support Hours and Service Hours and at such other times as We may request on reasonable prior written notice or as may otherwise be expressly agreed with Us.

 6.2 You undertake: